EE3901/EE5901 Sensor Technologies

 Applying a current through a thermistor will cause it to heat up.
 This effect can be an issue for temperature measurements.
 However, some applications rely upon thermistor self-heating.
 Examples of these applications are shown in Figure 7.

-Figure 7: Example circuits showing the self-heating mechanism of a negative temperature coefficient (NTC) thermistor. (a) The temperature of the thermistor can rise when it is out of the liquid.
+Example circuits showing the self-heating mechanism of a negative temperature coefficient (NTC) thermistor. (a) The temperature of the thermistor can rise when it is out of the liquid.
 As it heats, its resistance drops.
 Eventually the current is high enough to activate the relay and pump more liquid into the tank.
 The liquid cools the thermistor, deactivating the relay. (b) The thermistor takes time to heat up, thereby implementing a time delay between the closing of the switch and the activation of the relay coil.
 (Figure adapted from Pallas-Areny & Webster, 2001).
-Zoom:

 The circuit in Figure 7a controls the level of liquid in a tank.
 When the liquid is low, the thermistor self-heats until its resistance is small.
 A small resistance then permits enough current to flow to activate the relay coil and engage the pump.